-If your a start-up business then 'agile marketing' is driven more out of urgency and necessity around the lack of finance and resources, however if your a large established business with embedded practices, procedures, and brand police sign offs, how on earth do you adopt 'agile marketing' and what exactly does that mean in today's digitally connected, tech savvy world?
+If you’re a start-up business then 'agile marketing' is driven more out of urgency and necessity around the lack of finance and resources, however if you’re a large established business with embedded practices, procedures, and brand police sign offs, how on earth do you adopt 'agile marketing' and what exactly does that mean in today's digitally connected, tech savvy world?

 It all sounds a bit, well, techy doesn't it?

 Small, scrappy teams may have an easier time adopting Agile marketing methods.
 But, there are also natural limits to Agile’s progress in a startup environment.

 Lack of resources, less simultaneous projects, and a natural ceiling to sharing knowledge in a tight-knit group means Agile can only go so far.